[email protected]

 Bloembergen, Prof. dr. Marieke

-Marieke Bloembergen is a cultural historian and senior researcher at KITLV, and professor in Heritage and Postcolonial Studies in Indonesian History at Leiden University’s Colonial and Global History Department.
-Her research interests concern the political dynamics of cultural knowledge production in colonial and post-colonial Indonesia, as understood in their local, inter-Asian and global dimensions, and with a focus on networks of material culture, heritage practices, religion, memory, and policing.
-Her present research focuses on scholarly and religious knowledge networks between Indonesia, India and the West, and the makings of moral geographies of Greater India, 1880s-1980s.
-In that context she also explores the relations between collecting histories of Hindu-Buddhist antiquities, and the rise of an Asian art market.
+Marieke Bloembergen is a cultural historian and senior researcher at KITLV, and professor in Heritage and Postcolonial Studies in Indonesian History at Leiden University’s Institute for History.
+Her research interests concern the political dynamics of cultural knowledge production in colonial and post-colonial Indonesia, in relation to objects, non-human species, heritage practices, art, and notions of (environmental) care, and in their local, inter-Asian and global dimensions.
+Her current book-project focuses on scholarly and spiritual knowledge networks between Indonesia, India and the West, and the makings of moral geographies of Greater India, 1880s-1990s.
+Next to that she is developing a new research line dealing with histories, notions, and politics of environmental empathy.

 Her most recent monograph, written together with Martijn Eickhoff, is The politics of heritage in Indonesia.
 A cultural history (Cambridge University Press, 2020).
 Bloembergen is also the author of Colonial Spectacles: The Netherlands and the Netherlands-Indies at the world exhibitions, 1880-1931, (2006).
 She published a monograph (2009) and several articles on policing and modernity, surveillance and perceptions of (in)security in colonial Indonesia.